-Building on the baseline environmental work performed in 2022, the Company engaged in further baseline studies throughout Q2 and Q3 of 2023.
+Building on baseline environmental work performed in 2022, the Company engaged in further baseline studies in the summer of 2023.
 Prior to and during this period, engagement with local stakeholders and governing bodies facilitated the communication of unique environmental insights regarding specific area concerns and assessment and study processes.
 This provided the Company the benefit of augmenting the 2023 program and enhancement of plans for 2024.
-Based on the work completed and the proposed work plan, the Company expects to formally initiate the environmental impact assessment process in 2024.